-The closing disclosure is not the same as an estimated settlement statement, although the fees/costs seen on a Closing Disclosure are the exact same fees and costs you will see on an estimated settlement statement displayed in different way.
+The closing disclosure is not the same as an estimated settlement statement, although the fees/costs seen on a Closing Disclosure are the same fees and costs you will see on an estimated settlement statement displayed differently.

 Buyers receive their first closing disclosure – the Loan Estimate – at the beginning of the escrow, generally after their offer has been accepted and before their appraisal has been ordered.
+A Loan Estimate (LE) is a detailed three-page form providing key information about the mortgage loan you are evaluating.
 Federal law mandates buyers receive this document up front and that the appraisal cannot be ordered until a set amount of time has passed to give the buyer the right to change their mind.
 While it is a nice gesture, the contract ratified by buyer and seller is the ultimate governing document about contingencies and cancellations in your specific real estate trade.

 Page 1 of the loan estimate explains the type of loan you are getting, how much it will cost on a monthly basis, and what your total estimated closing costs and cash to close will be.